wbolster/black-macchiato/README.rst

 The ``black-macchiato`` command reads from standard input, and writes to standard output.
 Any command line flags are forwarded to ``black``.

-Alternatively, can invoke the module directly through the ``python`` executable, which may be preferable depending on our setup.
+Alternatively, you can invoke the module directly through the ``python`` executable, which may be preferable depending on your setup.
 Use ``python -m macchiato`` instead of ``black-macchiato`` in that case.

 Example::